 Our review began with hours of research on the various types of blankets available, including the different weights and dimensions offered, the exterior construction material, the batting material, and the different types of weights used.
 We then washed each blanket (and its duvet cover, if it came with one) and spent several days using each blanket for deep sleep, napping, and relaxing on the couch.

-Senior Research Analyst Austin Palmer has over half a decade of experience testing home and health products ranging from electric toothbrushes to the best air conditioners.
+Senior Review Analyst Austin Palmer has over half a decade of experience testing home and health products ranging from electric toothbrushes to air conditioners.
 However, the recent birth of his child has perhaps given him a redoubled focus on products that promote quality sleep.
 Senior Review Editor Maggie Nichols has been testing, reviewing, and writing about consumer products for nearly as long.
 Her background in scientific research makes her well-suited to vetting and collating the rapidly growing body of sleep and relaxation research that informed the team's analysis of weighted blankets.

 Analysis and Test Results